Claim your freebie!

 The more connected you are to your dream, the more likely that it will become your reality.

 Firstly, when would you realistically like to buy this house?
 Let’s set a goal of 5 year’s time.
 Work out how much you need to save each year so that you can buy it.
 Let's go for that average deposit of £32,000 in 5 year’s time and work out how to do it, without making yourself miserable in the meantime.

 Get help to buy

-If you are under 40, then you might also like the Lifetime ISA (LISA).
+If you are under 40, then open a Lifetime ISA (LISA).
 You can pay in up to £4000 per year, and the government will add 25%.
-If you save the full £4000, you will get a £1000 bonus.
+If you save the full £4000 each year, you will get a £1000 bonus.
+Paying in the full £4000 each year can get you up to £33,000 bonus from the government!
 The money has to be used as a deposit for your first home, or taken out after the age of 60 for your retirement.

 Download my Top Tips to Make £1000 quickly and you will have another £1000 saved towards your mortgage deposit.

 Now instead of £32,000, you only need to save £25092 over the 5 year period.
 I am it sure still sounds like a whole lot of money, but let’s break it down a little.
 It’s £5018 per year.
 Or £418 per month. £97 per week.
 I hope that breaking it down makes it sound a little more achievable now.
 Don’t worry if it doesn’t – it’s going to get a whole lot easier shortly.
 The following tips will help you to save £97 per week, which you can then put into your LISA.

 Let's get rid of £2 first by starting a £2 jar.
 Save all your £2 coins in a jar – simple!
 Save £2